 Remarketing vs Retargeting

 In most resources remarketing definition is somehow connected to retargeting.
 Even more, many resources identified these two concepts as identical and use them interchangeably.
-However, there are some major differences between these two in terms of targeted audience and tools.
+So why bother and compare Remarketing vs Retargeting?
+Because, there are some major differences between these two in terms of targeted audience and tools.
+Understanding these distinctions can help marketers to create better marketing strategies and plans.

 Aims to re-engage with customers based on their previous purchase transactions.
 This strategy is an important part of customer relationship management.
 Email is the major medium that is used by marketing experts for remarketing activities.
 For example, when you send an exclusive promotional offer or discount to your customers who did not purchase anything from you in the last 3 months, you are using this strategy to reengage your inactive customers.